 They’re made mostly of feathers and hollow bones to keep them light and aerodynamic.
 The wings are essential for survival and are used for:

-- Escape predators
+- Escape threats and predators.

-- Migrate to different areas
+- Migrate to warmer places.

-- Find food
+- Find food sources.

 Means of Communication

 Parrots use their wings to communicate.
 When parrots need to warn off predators or other aggressive birds, they raise their wings outward to make themselves appear larger and more intimidating.

 Similarly, wings held away from the body indicate that parrots feel aggressive and fearful.
 Wings held toward the back are being used as a greeting, called wing lift.